 How long does it take to write an RFP?

 The actual RFP process typically takes up to a week, depending on the amount of information you need to gather.
-That time frame can be drastically cut down by using a well-designed RFP template.
+That time frame can be drastically cut down by using a well-designed RFP template, such as the one from monday.com.

 Working with the right partners and vendors can take your organization to the next level.
 Saving time with your RFPs because you’ve included all the relevant details is a key to unlocking your company’s growth.
 Choose monday.com’s RFP template to get the right bids from the right vendors at the right price.